Improve Your Productivity in 2015 The Old Fashioned Way

 Want to know what I'm using this year?

 I'm sticking with my ToDoist, Google Calendar, and a bullet journal.
 Despite loving all of the planners above, I need more blank space and freedom to do my own thing.
 The bullet journal method has been amazing for me this year, and I'm sticking with it.

-I’m kicking off the year by archiving my old bullet journal and starting up a fresh Leuchtturm1917 Large Hard Cover Notebook (with dot ruling).
-The notebook I used this year was a cheapie from Target that is similar but it didn’t have the nice pockets, pagination, table of contents pages, or thick paper that won’t bleed.
-I’m really looking forward to switching over!
+I'm kicking off the year by archiving my old bullet journal and starting a fresh Leuchtturm1917 Large Hard Cover Notebook (with dot ruling).
+The notebook I used this year was a similar cheapie from Target, but it didn't have nice pockets, pagination, table of contents pages, or thick paper that won't bleed.
+I'm looking forward to switching over!